School of Education

-UAB offers graduate programs that lead to teacher certification in a variety of K-12 teaching disciplines (Biology, Language Arts, Early Childhood Education, English as a Second Language, Kinesiology/Physical Education etc.), School Counseling, and Instructional Leadership and non-certification programs such as Community Health Education, Clinical Mental Health Counseling, and Kinesiology with an Exercise Science concentration.
+UAB offers graduate programs that lead to teacher certification in a variety of K-12 teaching disciplines (Biology, Language Arts, Early Childhood Education, English as a Second Language, Kinesiology/Physical Education etc.), School Counseling, and Instructional Leadership and non-certification programs such as Community Health, Clinical Mental Health Counseling, and Kinesiology with an Exercise Physiology concentration.
 A complete listing and description of all graduate programs are described in the Department of Curriculum and Instruction and Department of Human Studies sections of the catalog.
 Most certification programs have both master's (MAEd) and a post-master's Education Specialist (Ed.S.) degree.
 Additionally, the School of Education offers doctoral programs in Early Childhood Education (PhD), Educational Leadership (EdD), Educational Studies in Diverse Populations (PhD), and Health Education/Health Promotion (PhD).

 Degrees and Certificates

 Degrees are awarded by UAB in recognition of scholastic achievement and may be pursued for their own sake.
 However, employment in the public schools is governed not by the degree but by the professional certificate issued by the Alabama State Department of Education (ALSDE).
 Since many students in these programs are preparing for work in the public schools, the pursuit of a degree is usually coupled with pursuit of ALSDE certification.
 There is a rough correspondence between degree level and certification class, as follows:

 Bachelor's|B| Master's|A| Specialist (post-master's)|AA|Doctoral|No Equivalent|